Australia's Population Growth is Extraordinary – and Hard to Justify

 Infrastructure cost-shifting loads the cost of roads, water, sewerage, and parks onto new developments, making housing more expensive to build and therefore less of it gets built.

 The chart below tells this story in data.
 Approvals, commencements and completions have cycled through boom and bust since 1984 – but completions have consistently lagged approvals, and the system has never sustained the output required to keep pace with population growth.
 The government's own target of 1.2 million well-located homes over five years from July 2024 is shown as the red dashed line.
-Current approvals and completions are well below it, and trending in the wrong direction.
+Current approvals and completions are well below it.

 What Would Actually Help